 LinkedIn remarketing is an effort at reaching people like that visitor.
 It uses web technology to track people who’ve visited your site so you can hit them with ads as they continue to browse around cyberspace.

-Even better: LinkedIn remarketing is effective.
-According to one study, click-through rates (CTRs) for retargeted display ads can be as high as 10 times better than non-retargeted ads.
+Even better: remarketing is effective.
+According to one study, click-through rates (CTRs) for remarketed display ads can be as high as 10 times better than non-retargeted ads.

-Another study showed that retargeted ads offer a whopping 1,046% increase in trademark search behavior.
+Another study showed that remarketed ads offer a whopping 1,046% increase in trademark search behavior.

-Finally, retargeting can boost ad response by as much as 400%.
+Finally, remarketing can boost ad response by as much as 400%.

-LinkedIn retargeting is a great platform for B2B companies that advertise to other professionals.
-Some businesses that may benefit from LinkedIn website retargeting include:
+LinkedIn is a great platform for B2B companies that advertise to other professionals.
+Some businesses that may benefit most from it include: